If a company thinks its stock price is too high or too low, it can consider a stock split. There are two types of stock splits: forward and reverse.

 Summarize the final result.

-Reverse stock splits are pursued when a company feels its stock price is too low (the opposite of forward splits).
-Instead of waiting for market demand to increase its stock price, a company could do a reverse stock split and achieve an immediate stock price increase.
+Reverse stock splits are used when a company believes its stock price is too low (the opposite of a forward split).
+Instead of waiting for market demand to raise the stock price, a company can use a reverse stock split to increase the price per share immediately.

 An investor owns 100 shares of stock at a current market price of $10.
 How will a 1:5 reverse stock split impact the position?